Feliciaratau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 creates a script that takes a list of words as input and prints only words that appear exactl once.
 14-findthatword
-display lines containing the pattern from a file
+display lines containing the pattern from a file 15-countthatword displays the number of lines that contain the pattern "bin" in the file